nomilous/notice/README.md

 * A middleware bus is conceptionally identical to a promise pipeline.
 * The resulting flow-control and sequencial subscribe-ability creates an assembly line.
 * An assembly line can abstractify object storage and retreival.

+* Middleware is perfect for routing information streams.
 * Middleware can be hot-swapped.